xinghua0123/tidb-deployment/README.md

 Remove the `tidb-monitor-reloader` container from the deployment YAML and also rename the deployment.

 Delete existing deployment and deploy the new monitor deployment.

+Once the monitor deployment is done successfully, access the Grafana dashboard from the LoadBalancer domain name of the grafana service under `tidb-cluster` namespace.